huntdatacenter/docs/docs/system-status.md

 # System status

 ::: danger Lab access
-**2020-11-01 20:43** - We seem to have lost one physical machine with that hosted lab machines which is now unavailable.
+**2020-11-01 20:43** - One physical machine is down.
+This machine hosted a set of lab machines that are unavailable.
 We are investigating.
 Next update expected 22:00.
 :::